Publications and Technical Reports

 Inactive chimneys are more numerous (48 were confirmed with ROV observations; 40 more were not visited but are presumed inactive, as turbid bottom waters were only observed in the vicinity of the active vents).
 Most are almost 10km NE of the Ja sít active field in a ridge-parallel array stretching 2.3km.
 These were deeper (to 2392m) and associated with older flows.
 Some had only recently ceased venting, as clam shell fragments and relatively fragile vent orifices were still present.
 Inactive chimneys are also intermingled with the active chimneys.
 Some of the recovered samples have abundant chalcopyrite, but most are predominantly zinc and iron sulfide.

 Inactive chimneys stand tall in the AUV maps but as they are no longer venting, would not be detected by traditional water-column surveys.
 Elsewhere, however, sulfide-bearing sediments were also recovered, evidence of prior hydrothermal activity that would not be detected in the AUV maps.
 Features that could be mistaken for sulfide chimneys also appear in the maps, but morphology distinguishes them as lava pillars along margins of collapsed flows, fault blocks, pressure ridges, or steep summits of pillow mounds.
+(Up to list)

 Abstract: An extraordinary lava pond complex is located on Axial Volcano’s distal south rift.
 It was discovered in EM300 multibeam bathymetry (collected 1998), explored and sampled with ROV Tiburon (2005), and surveyed with the MBARI Mapping AUV (2011).
 The ~1-m resolution AUV bathymetry shows a 6x1.5 km complex of 4 large and several smaller ponds with rims 57-95m above the floors.
 The combined volume before draining was 0.56km3.
 The ponds overflowed to build lobate-flow levees with elongate pillows draping outer flanks, then drained, leaving lava veneer on vertical inner walls and sheet flows on the floors.
 14C-dated foraminifera from basal sediments on pond floors are ~1500yr.
 Levee rim depths vary by only 10m.
 Deep collapse-pits in levees suggest porosity of pond walls.
 The eastern levee of one pond breached, draining the interconnected ponds, and fed thick, rapidly-emplaced, sheet-flows along the complex’s east side.
 These sheet-flows extend at least 5.5km down-rift and have 19-33m deep collapses.
 Formation of these ponds requires long-lived, steady, moderate-eruption-rate lava effusion on nearly horizontal seafloor and may occur only on deep distal rift zones of central volcanoes.
 (Up to list)